maheshsenni/react-treelist/README.md

 # react-treelist

 A React treelist component to display data in tree structure.
+This is being developed actively and would appreciate your feedback.

 [Demo](https://rawgit.com/maheshsenni/react-treelist/master/demo/index.html)